nrfconnect/sdk-sidewalk/doc/samples/LORA.rst

 | nRF52840 DK        | PCA10056 | nrf52840dk_nrf52840  | ``nrf52840dk_nrf52840`` |
 +--------------------+----------+----------------------+-------------------------+

-For this sample beside development board, LoRa radio module is also needed.
-Supported modules:
+Besides the development kit, LoRa radio module is also needed for this sample.
+The supported modules are as follows:

 +------------+---------------+------------+
 | Radio chip | Board name    | Interface  |